scaleoutsystems/fedn/docs/quickstart.rst

 This will create a file called ``package.tgz`` in the root of the project.

+Next, create the seed model.
+For this to work we need to install the dependencies required by the client code.
+These dependencies are listed in ``python_env.yaml`` located in the ``client`` folder.
-Next, create the seed model:
+Install the dependencies into the current python environement using the following command and then create the seed model:

 .. code-block::

-   scaleout run build --path client
+   scaleout run install --path client scaleout run build --path client

 This will create a file called ``seed.npz`` in the root of the project.